jrfaller/diggit/README.md

 # Usage

+Don't forget that dgit binary has an associated help that can be consulted using `dgit help`.

 ## Configuration

 The diggit tool is designed to help you analyze software repositories.
 Firstly you have to create a new folder in which you launch the `dgit init` command.
 This way, the folder becomes a diggit folder in which you can configure repositories and analyses.